strawberry-graphql/strawberry/tests/types/modules/README.md

 ## Robust tests

-**Important**: For these tests not to mask any incorrect resolution behavior, all type names are unique across the whole test, not just each module.
+**Important**: For these tests not to mask any incorrect resolution behavior, all type names are unique across all modules.
 E.g. when importing `a.AObject` into the `c` module it is renamed to `C_AObject`.
 This ensures that we can discern which module the object is coming from and any incorrect resolution behavior can be detected.

 ## Submodules